9 Ways Animal Rescue Martyrdom Fails The Animals

 7. ONLINE HARASSMENT

 With animal rescue considered to be a "cause" versus a "real business" for which experienced, knowledgeable, and trained people should be leading efforts with fair compensation - there is much judgement, hate, and jealousy.
-This generates competition for who is doing "the most" with "the least" and manifests trolling, bullying, campaigns of attack, and blacklisting of people who are doing incredibly impactful work.
-Cyberbullying killed incredible wildlife rescuer Mikayla Raines of Save a Fox Rescue who took her own life in the summer of 2025.
+This generates competition for who is doing things "right" or "wrong," "the most" with "the least" and manifests as trolling, bullying, campaigns of attack, and blacklisting of people who are doing incredibly impactful work.
+Cyberbullying killed extraordinary wildlife rescuer Mikayla Raines of Save a Fox Rescue who took her own life in the summer of 2025.

 8. TALENT EXIT

 The work is brutal and there are no breaks in the volume of need.
-Jumping into a cushier non-profit scenario or another industry is almost always going to mean a higher salary with much less stress.
-When Martyrdom is wanted and expected from peers and the public, talent exit is inevitable.
+Jumping from municipal shelter work into a cushier, non-profit scenario or any staff or animal rescue-supporting entity workers moving to another industry altogether is almost always going to mean a higher salary with much less stress.
+The same holds true for volunteers.
+When Animal Rescue Martyrdom is wanted and expected from peers and the public, talent exit is inevitable.

 9. ANIMALS VULNERABLE TO EMOTIONAL MANEUVERS